of Art Prints

 My giclees are high-resolution, archival art prints, which I print slowly and laboriously – one at a time –

-using archival, fade-resistant inks on acid-free paper and archival giclee canvas.
+using archival, fade-resistant inks on archival giclee canvas.

 I like giclees because the inks and substrates are archival, and some of the colors are richer than the colors I can get from acrylic or oil paints.
 (One of the compliments I hear repeatedly is that people love the vibrant colors in my prints).
-During my digital enhancement of my reproduction giclees before printing, I'm able to boost the vibrance of the colors so that the reproductions are more bright and vibrant than the original paintings are.
+Also, neon acrylic pigments fade faster than varnished inkjet printed inks – and I carefully and laboriously varnish every inkjet print I make, to maximize the lightfastness, using the best inkjet print varnsih on the market.

-I trim each print – using a ruler and art knife – and I inspect each print to check for flaws before numbering and signing the print.
+I inspect each print to check for flaws before numbering and signing the print.
 I print and fill in the accompanying certificate of authenticity.
-I print the the prints and their corresponding certificates of authenticity to the public.
+I print the prints and provice atheir corresponding certificates of authenticity to accompany every correspodning print.

 Flawed prints that cannot be fixed (about 10 percent of all prints printed) are cut into pieces and recycled, ensuring consistent, high quality throughout the edition, but adding to the cost of production and reducing my profit.
 I cull the prints to ensure the highest quality for my customers.